popey/popey.com-blog/content/post/2021/05/disabling-snap-autorefresh.md

 ## Summary

 There are downsides to all of this, of course.
 I won't get security updates to snapd, core or any other application, until I manually choose to update them.
 I also have to manage my snap updates.
-That's pretty easy though, just like I've been udpating with `apt` forever.
+That's pretty easy though, just like I've been updating with `apt` forever.

 It's a bit manual to setup, but only takes a few minutes to run the various commands.
 If inclined, I expect one could use a GitHub Action or similar cloud based job to automate the `snapd` build script.